 Univeral serial bus supports Control, Interrupt, Bulk and Isochronous transfer modes.

-There are three USB versions known nowdays:
+There are some major USB versions known nowdays:

 - released in 1996.